Skip to content

 Use the hypershift cli tool to install the HyperShift operator into the management cluster.

-hypershift install
+hypershift install --tech-preview-no-upgrade

-You will see the operator running in the hypershift namespace:
+Once installed, you should see the operator running in the hypershift namespace:

 oc -n hypershift get pods